ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 model might be wrong but it gives me a reference point, so bear with me while I ramble on :)

 When we attempt to solve any problem, we first try to **gather information** about that problem and once we think that we have enough, we start tackling the problem.
 Usually, we try to **break the problem down into smaller problems** and keep doing that until we reach a point where the solution of the smaller problem is simple enough.
-Once all the smaller problems are solved, we **combined the solutions** and the bigger problem is solved.
+Once all the smaller problems are solved, we **combine the solutions** and the bigger problem is solved.
 (Yeah, divide and conquer!)

 At any time, our brain is either gathering information or breaking down the problem.
 We keep going back and forth and this is what I believe are the two activities that our brain is involved in.

-I feel this is a natural way of problem solving and you can apply that same principle on an organizational level.
-Here is an example of a hypothetical company that wants to dominate the world by helping people sign their documents digitally and securely, let's call it .. mmm .. **Penneo**.
+I feel this is a natural way of problem solving and you can apply the same principle on an organizational level.
+Let's take an an example of a hypothetical company that wants to dominate the world by helping people sign their documents, digitally and securely.
+Let's call it ... mmm ... **Penneo**.
 Let's say the board of directors decide that the company has to provide solutions in the Nordic region.
-This is how the interactions are going to take place:
+This is how the interactions within the company are going to take place:

 - **Board -> CEO :** We want Penneo to be present in the Nordic countries